 Release Process

-• A new major version of Wasmtime will be made available once a month.
+• A new major version of Wasmtime will be made available on the 20th of each month.

 Each major release of Wasmtime reserves the right to break both behavior and API backwards-compatibility.
 This is not expected to happen frequently, however, and any breaking change will follow these criteria: